irchelp/irchelp.github.io/irchelp/rules.md

 If you are genuinely interested in helping other people to use and enjoy IRC, you would help with no expectations of reward other than a job well done.
 If that describes you, welcome aboard!

-- EFnet, freenode, and IRCnet #IRChelp ops
+- EFnet, Libera.Chat, and IRCnet #IRChelp ops

 - **More information on our anti-idling rule**: